w3f/polkadot-wiki/docs/how-to-setup-a-validator-with-nginx-reverse-proxy.md

 }
 ```

 This will import and make use of the [NGINX stream module](https://nginx.org/en/docs/stream/ngx_stream_core_module.html).
-In a nutshell, this module will allow continous streaming of data in or out of the validator machine with all the benefits of having an optimized reverse proxy.
+In a nutshell, this module allows for continuous streaming of data in or out of the validator machine with all the benefits of having an optimized reverse proxy.

 Next, create a folder called `/streams-enabled/` inside the `/etc/nginx/` directory and remove the default NGINX site.